storykube/sentence-tokenizer/README.md

 sentences = s.get()
 ```

+**Some notes**

-The first run of the Storykube SentenceTokenizer, just after the import - I mean, the first occurence -
+The first run of the Storykube **SentenceTokenizer**, just after the import - I mean, the first occurence -
-can be very slow, because it must initialize and train the PunktSentenceTokenizer.
+can be very slow, because it must initialize and train the PunktSentenceTokenizer. \
+The next calls, on the other hand, will be made in an acceptable amount of time (ms).